 Stunning, functional spaces can easily be created within L shaped kitchens.
 Depending on the length of the room we are working within, we can create a sense of drama through gradually reducing heights of tall and wall units, or sharply contrasting colours between base units, and wall and tall units.
 As L-shaped kitchens do not have a third wall, creating a “working triangle” is not possible within this arrangement.
 However, organising a methodical workflow from food storage, to the sink, to the cooking and then serving area ensures that there is no impediment to our clients’ enjoyment of their new kitchens as a place within which to cook.

-Whether because you need to allow space for door openings, wish to make room for a dining room table, or simply because you appreciate the room lengthening effect that the lines of an L-shaped kitchen creates, you can feel assured that through repeated experience Lifestyle Kitchens have developed and can apply the understanding necessary to design and install your perfect L-shaped Kitchen.
+Whether because you need to allow space for door openings, wish to make room for a dining room table, or simply because you appreciate the room lengthening effect that the lines of an L-shaped kitchen creates, you can feel assured that through repeated experience Kitchen Lifestyles have developed and can apply the understanding necessary to design and install your perfect L-shaped Kitchen.

 Design Features Of L-Shaped Kitchens